kawsaramin101/tms-be/readme.md

 single Express application
 ```

-Each team should own its feature, while the whole class maintains one consistent architecture and database.
+Each team owns its feature, while the whole class maintains one consistent architecture and database.